the-au-forml-lab/SERPL/index.md

 - Programming Language Design
 - Human Aspects of Programming Languages (HCI)
-- Implementation aspects of programming languages
+- Implementation Aspects of Programming Languages
 - Software-Development Techniques
 - Foundations of Programming Languages
 - Software Analysis
-- Applications of programming languages
+- Applications of Programming Languages
-- Domain-specific languages
+- Domain-Specific Languages
-- Programming-language related education
+- Programming-Language Related Education

 The previous list of topics is not comprehensive, and if your topic is not listed, then this should not prevent you from submitting your